-The official trail is a 40-mile journey round Herefordshire villages, with many examples of timber-framed buildings and churches in village settings.
-The 40-mile circular trail is marked with brown and white tourist signs.
-Pick up a trail leaflet at the tourist information centre where the trail begins at Leominster [1 Corn Square, Tel.
-01568 616460].
+The official Black and White Village trail covers 40-miles round Herefordshire villages, with lots of examples of timber-framed buildings and churches in their village settings.
+The circular trail is marked with brown and white tourist signs to guide you.
+Pick up a trail leaflet [or pamphlet with CD] at the tourist information centre where the trail begins at Leominster [, Tel. ].
 From there it goes to Weobley, Pembridge, Eardisley, Dilwyn, Kinnersley, Sarnesfield, Lyonshall, Kingsland, Kington, Eardisland, and then back to Leominster.
 Click on any thumbnail to see an enlarged picture.

-Many of the houses to be seen on the Black & White Trail are timber-framed - that is, the framework of the house is built from green (unseasoned) oak, and the panels are infilled with woven wood lathes covered with plaster, or sometimes with brick.
-The panels were painted with limewash tinted with natural pigments such as the local earth or blood.
+Most of the houses on the Black & White Trail are timber-framed - the framework of the house is made from green, unseasoned, oak, and the panels between are filled with woven wood lathes which were then covered with plaster, or sometimes with brick.
+The panels were painted with limewash which was tinted with locally sourced natural pigments such as the local earth or ox blood.
 Painting the beams black and the panels white is a relatively recent idea.
 Many of the houses date from the sixteenth and seventeenth centuries, and timbers were often left unpainted to weather naturally, sometimes both beams and panels were limewashed.
-In the eighteenth century stucco and stone finishes became fashionable, and many houses had their timbers plastered over.
+In the eighteenth century stucco and stone were considered more fashionable than the previous vernacular style, and some timber-framed houses were plastered, with the beams covered up.

 Throughout the nineteenth and twentieth centuries, many houses were restored and their timbers exposed.
-The practice of painting the beams black and panels white, to emphasise the patterns of the timber frame, became established.
-Now, some houses have had paint removed from beams to reveal the natural colour of the weathered wood, and the panels have been limewashed in soft earth tones.
+The beams were often painted black and the panels white to draw attention to the patterns of the timber framing.
+Now, some houses have had the paint removed from the beams to reveal the natural colour of the weathered wood again, and the panels have been limewashed in soft earth tones; pink, beige and yellow.
+These are relatively few, however, and most are still the iconic black and white.

-Leominster dates from Saxon times and was a wool town in the medieval period.
+Leominster dates from Saxon times and was for long a wool town during the medieval period.
 There are antique shops in the town, many of them in old black and white buildings as are a number of other shops.
-Click on thumbnails below to see larger image or view the Leominster slideshow
+Click on thumbnails below to see a larger image, or view the Leominster slideshow.

 Pembridge which has many timber-framed buildings is next , with more than 90 listed buildings.
 The river Arrow runs through the village and under the road.
 Click on the thumbnails below to see larger image or view the Pembridge slideshow

-Eardisland, also on the river Arrow, is next, with an 18th-century house which was built around a 14th century great hall with a timber roof.
+Eardisland, also on the Arrow river, is next along the trail, it has an 18th-century house that was built around a 14th century great hall complete with timber roof.
 In the village are two timber-framed inns, the Cross and the White Swan and a 15th century cruck hall house, Knapp house.
 Click on the thumbnails below to see larger image or view the Eardisland slideshow

 Then the trail returns to Leominster via Kingsland.
 Click on thumbnails below to see larger picture, or view Kingsland slideshow